longenbach/Tableau-Interactive-Confusion-Matrix/README.md

   <img src="imgs/Model_Choices.png" width="700"/>
 </p>

-Test accuracy and statistics can be used when evaluating combinations of 1) method to encode text numerically and 2) architecture of classification model.
+Test accuracy and statistics can be used when evaluating a given combination of 1) encoding text numerically and 2) the architecture of the classification model.
 However, sometimes simply chasing accuracy isn’t the best choice or even the initial goal.
 Instead modeling testing can be used to evaluate the strength of the data.
 Machine learning is not magic as it is only as good as the data we put in.

-When recently working on a semi-supervised text classification project for United Technolgies (UTC), we were using confusion matrices to evaluate models like discussed above.
+When recently working on a semi-supervised text classification project for United Technolgies (UTC), my team used confusion matrices to evaluate models like discussed above.
 To better understand our data and text misclassifications sometimes the best thing you can do is look at your data.
 In general, it can also be helpful to look at which tokens are associated with predicting a certain class.
-Inspecting your data gets at the question could a human manually label this text correctly?
+Inspecting your data gets at the question: could a human manually label this text correctly?
 While a confusion matrix allows for counting the number of misclassifications, it doesn’t allow for viewing the misclassifications itself.

 <p align="center">
   <img src="imgs/CM.png" width="500"/>